AdaCore/spark2014/lrm/source/introduction.rst

 each is intended to have a definition consistent with that when used in language definition rules.

-#.
-Hidden state: state declared within a package but that is not directly accessible
+#. *Hidden state*: state declared within a package but that is not directly accessible
    by users of that package.

-#.
-Inputs and outputs of a subprogram: the set of data items,
+#. *Inputs and outputs of a subprogram*: the set of data items
-   including formal parameters, that may be read or written - either directly or indirectly - on a call to that subprogram.
+   that may be read or written - either directly or indirectly - on a call to that subprogram.

-#.
-Global data of a subprogram: the inputs and outputs of a subprogram, other than the formal
+#. *Global data of a subprogram*: the inputs and outputs of a subprogram minus the formal
    parameters.

-#.
-Entire variable: a variable that is not a subcomponent of a larger containing variable.
+#. *Entire variable*: a variable that is not a subcomponent of a larger containing variable.

-#.
-Entity: the semantic object that represents a given declaration.
+#. *Entity*: the semantic object that represents a given declaration.

 .. _state_abstraction_and_hidden_state: